 The Ultimate plan will cost your company $45/month/user on a yearly basis or $55/month/user on a monthly basis.

-Though Zoho is high on the list of Crazy Egg’s best customer relationship management software, it was not our top overall pick.
+Though Zoho CRM is high on the list of Crazy Egg’s best customer relationship management software, it was not our top overall pick.
 Read full reviews of the best CRM software to see how Zoho CRM compares to our top recommendations.

 Zoho is one of the best options for customer relationship management software in the market.
 The lower tiers of the pricing plans are ideal for small to medium-sized businesses, and the upper tiers such as Ultimate work well for larger companies that have more needs and a bigger budget.

 Zoho’s versatility is another reason it made one of the top choices on our list.
 It works for a variety of companies in a variety of industries.
 In addition to that, Zoho is user-friendly, thanks in part to the design that highlights the most important features on the main screen.
 This makes it easier to access the data you’re after.

 Pricing is another benefit of Zoho—it is priced lower than other CRM competitors, thus is more accessible for small to medium-sized businesses.
 If you find that Zoho is not the best fit for your company, check out the other CRM software options that made our top list.